Garlic Roast Chicken With White Wine Sauce

 6. Remove the Chicken and Let it Rest

-Remove chicken from the oven and loosely cover it in tinfoil.
+Remove the chicken from the oven and loosely cover it in tinfoil.
 Let it rest for about 15 minutes.

 7. Remove the Sauce